-· Progression fees
+Progression fees

-The estimation of contractual payments in relation to students progressing to partner Universities from INTO study centres is the largest estimation in the year.
-The key assumptions are student volumes which includes the drop out rate and the discounting rate which is based on the group's current cost of borrowing.
+The estimation of contractual payments in relation to students progressing to partner Universities from INTO study centres is the largest estimate in the year.
+The key assumptions are in relation to student volumes which incorporates a drop-out rate and the discounting rate which is based on the group's current cost of borrowing.